vtex/cli-plugin-deploy/README.md

 ## `vtex deploy [APPID]`

 Publishes an app as a stable version.
-Only works for apps previously published as a release candidate [see vtex publish --help].
+Only works for apps previously published as a release candidate [see [38;5;205mvtex publish --help].

 ```
 USAGE